isi-vista/adam/docs/using_adam_tutorials/adding_an_object.rst

 The process of defining an object in ADAM is simple.
 First, you need to define an *ontology type* for the object, which describes the kind of thing that this object is.
+Second, you need to add this ontology type to the list of curriculum objects.
-Second, you need to define a *schema* for the object, which describes its physical structure in detail.
+Third, you need to define a *schema* for the object, which describes its physical structure in detail.
 Finally, you must define its size relative to the other objects in the curriculum.